What local extracurricular programs help students with disabilities learn about technology?

 Each state provides technology-related assistance to individuals with disabilities who live in that state.
-These state programs are funded by the National Institute on Disability and Rehabilitation Research (NIDRR) as part of the Assistive Technology Act of 1998.
-To find the AT Act Program in your state, consult the Technical Assistance Partnership State Contact List.
+These state programs are funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) as part of the Assistive Technology Act of 1998.
+To find the AT Act Program in your state, consult the State AT Act Programs List.

 Some high schools sponsor after-school technology clubs and some community organizations such as the Boys and Girls Club of America provide technology classes after school and/or during the summer.
 Some community colleges and libraries provide technology training and support.